andremadureira1993/FavoriteRecipes/documentation/architecture/Architecture-definitions.md

 ### How

 Implementation of mongodb as backend, plus the database should be constructed in the top of a docker-compose to allow costumer to run locally.
+Deploy in MongoDB Atlas, with the location of Netherlands

 ## CI/CD